carlosapgomes/sked/dev/README.md

             -from "manager@domain.sked"
 ```

 For this dev setup, use
 `postgres://sked:sked@localhost:54320/sked?sslmode=disable` as postgres
 connection string.

+Another option is to provide the following environment variables and just
+run the binary:

+- PG_STR
+- SENDGRID_API_KEY
+- FROM_EMAIL

+The binary looks for a folder in the current directory called `templates` which
+contain all the templates for the HTML pages and emails.